rbms-bsc/DCRMR/_pages/Additional-notes/Bound-with.md

 2. the [Title of manifestation](/DCRMR/title/Title-of-manifestation/) as found in the description for the manifestation; long titles may be shortened (whenever the preferred title of work is considered useful for the identification of the work, record it within square brackets preceding the title of manifestation)

-3. the primary [Statement of responsibility](/DCRMR/sor/Statement-of-responsibility/) as recorded in the description for the manifestation, unless it is redundant of the [Creator agent of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-6277a869-961d-379f-8ae8-7ec159052a26){:target="_blank"} or exceedingly lengthy
+3. the primary [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) as recorded in the description for the manifestation, unless it is redundant of the [Creator agent of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-6277a869-961d-379f-8ae8-7ec159052a26){:target="_blank"} or exceedingly lengthy

 4. the [Publication statement](/DCRMR/ppdm/Publication-statement/) as found in the description for the manifestation, abridged as necessary, without using the mark of omission